 We have an island in the Sans Souci area of Georgian Bay, and it is one of the most beautiful places I’ve ever been.
 If you're interested in purchasing an island property in Georgian Bay, here are a few things to be aware of as you start your search.

-If you are out at a friend’s cottage or restaurant for dinner, you will generally plan to be home before dark.
+If you are out at a friend’s cottage or restaurant for dinner, you will generally want to be home before dark.
 We’re on Georgian Bay and not entirely comfortable driving our boat at night, even with a GPS.
 This is common knowledge for everyone so leaving dinner parties before sunset is expected.

 No Watermelons Please